neo4j/neo4j-graphrag-python/docs/source/user_guide_rag.rst

 Using a Local Model via Ollama
 -------------------------------

-Similarly to the official OpenAI Python client, the `OpenAILLM` can be used with Ollama.
 Assuming Ollama is running on the default address `127.0.0.1:11434`, it can be queried using the following:

 .. code:: python

-    from neo4j_graphrag.llm import OpenAILLM
+    from neo4j_graphrag.llm import OllamaLLM
-    llm = OpenAILLM(api_key="ollama", base_url="http://127.0.0.1:11434/v1", model_name="orca-mini")
+    llm = OllamaLLM(model_name="orca-mini")
     llm.invoke("say something")